PravunathSingh/CCU-Fest/README.md

 ### Emojis

-- ✨ :sparkles: - Use for feature
+- ✨ - Use for feature
-- 🛠️ :refactor: - Use for refactor
+- 🛠️ - Use for refactor
-- 🐛 :bug: - Use for bugFixes
+- 🐛 - Use for bugFixes
-- 🚧 :construction: - Use for wip
+- 🚧 - Use for wip